Customer relationship management

-Customer relationship management (CRM) is a process in which a business or other organization administers its interactions with customers, typically using data analysis to study large amounts of information.
+Customer relationship management (CRM) is a strategic process that organizations use to manage, analyze, and improve their interactions with customers.
+By using data-driven insights, CRM helps businesses optimize communication, enhance customer satisfaction, and drive sustainable growth.

-CRM systems compile data from a range of different communication channels, including a company's website, telephone, email, live chat, marketing materials and more recently, social media.
-They allow businesses to learn more about their target audiences and how to best cater for their needs, thus retaining customers and driving sales growth.
+CRM systems compile data from a range of different communication channels, including a company's website, telephone (which many services come with a softphone), email, live chat, marketing materials and more recently, social media.
+They allow businesses to learn more about their target audiences and how to better cater to their needs, thus retaining customers and driving sales growth.
 CRM may be used with past, present or potential customers.
 The concepts, procedures, and rules that a corporation follows when communicating with its consumers are referred to as CRM.
-This complete connection covers direct contact with customers, such as sales and service-related operations, forecasting, and the analysis of consumer patterns and behaviors, from the perspective of the company.
-According to Gartner, the global CRM market size is estimated at $69 billion in 2020.
+This complete connection covers direct contact with customers, such as sales and service-related operations, forecasting, and the analysis of consumer patterns and behaviours, from the perspective of the company.